Vital Statistics on American Politics 2007-2008

 Data-rich political analyses of each state, congressional district, representative, senator, and governor; current composition of committees; state maps with congressional district and county boundaries.

-Material on more than 11,000 members of Congress: age, religion, occupations, women, blacks, turnover, and shifts between chambers; data on congressional sessions, party composition, and leadership.
+Material on more than eleven thousand members of Congress: age, religion, occupations, women, blacks, turnover, and shifts between chambers; data on congressional sessions, party composition, and leadership.
 Also includes biographical summaries of presidents, vice presidents, Supreme Court justices, and governors.

-Mostly essays but contains a number of useful listings of hard-to-find material such as treaties killed by the Senate, impeachment trials, women members of Congress.
+Mostly essays but contains useful listings of hard-to-find material such as treaties killed by the Senate, impeachment trials, women members of Congress.

 Akin to Congressional Quarterly Almanac (see below), but each volume now covers a presidential term.